 The thin pulp, which surrounds a light brown colored seed, makes a tasty fresh or dried snack that resembles the mineral-rich flavor of molasses and dates.

-These small fruits, the size of a small blueberry, can be another wild variety alternative to add to your list of wild edibles.
+These small fruits, the size of a small blueberry, can be another wild variety alternative to add to your list of wild edibles and herbs.

 One of the best parts about wildcrafting your own palm fruit is that they are frequently growing right out of a natural desert oasis!